soundtrackyourbrand/docs/api/generate/source/index.html.md

 # Explore

 The best way to explore (and, in our opinion, the best documentation too!) is [our playground](https://api.soundtrackyourbrand.com/v2/explore).
+If you'd like to dig into the schema without authorizing, check out [our reference](https://developer.soundtrackyourbrand.com/api/reference/).

 Once you’ve added your Authorization header you can use it to create and run queries towards the Soundtrack API.
 There are documentation and auto-completion features.